siddhantgoel/tornado-sqlalchemy/docs/index.rst

     >>> my_app = Application(handlers, session_factory=factory)

-Add the :code:`SessionMixin` to your request handlers, which makes the :code:`make_session` available in the GET/POST/... methods you're defining.
+Add the :code:`SessionMixin` to your request handlers, which makes the :code:`make_session` function available in the GET/POST/... methods you're defining.
 And to run database queries in the background, use the :code:`as_future` function to wrap the SQLAlchemy Query_ into a Future_ object, which you can :code:`yield` on to get the result.

+Since we're talking about :code:`yield`, please note that currently we don't support the native :code:`asyncio.Future` objects included in Python 3.
+So if your request handlers are :code:`async def`-ed, then calling :code:`await` on the :code:`future` that :code:`as_future` returns would likely not work.
+But the good news is that a later version of this library should support this use case as well.

 .. code-block:: python